lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Creating an application archive project for Kubernetes from TIBCO StreamBase Studio&trade;

 Create a new StreamBase Project and enable both Docker and Kubernetes :

+I'm thinking something like -

+* Existing tickbox for docker
+* New tickbox to enable Kubernetes ( depends on docker above )
+* New tickbox to generate cluster monitor image ( depends on docker above ) - or maybe this stays as a sample ?
+* New selector for different types of storage external to image, such as Kubernetes volumes

 **FIX THIS - show animated gif of creating new project**